tjcrone/ddci/reports/ddci_report_2017.md

 **4 Summary**

-In summary the recommendations of the DDCI Committee over the short term are:
+In summary, the recommendations of the DDCI Committee over the short term are:

   1. Prioritize the release of the OOI ERDDAP server by empowering the ERDDAP development team with all needed access to the production server and by shortening of the deployment cycle timeline.
   2. Accelerate the ingestion of backlogged data.